lucasjoliveau/doc/fr/legal/terms/partnership.md

 either party provides written notice of termination minimum 30 days before the end of the Term to the other party.

 ## 1.3.
-3 Access to Odoo Enterprise Edition
+3 Access to Konvergo ERP Enterprise Edition

 ### 1.3.1.
 3.1 Project platform access

-To help PARTNER promote Odoo Enterprise Edition, ODOO grants PARTNER access to its project code repository for all « Odoo Enterprise Edition » Apps, under the terms set forth in 10 Appendix A: Odoo Enterprise Edition License and the conditions restricted under this Agreement.
+To help PARTNER promote Konvergo ERP Enterprise Edition, ODOO grants PARTNER access to its project code repository for all « Konvergo ERP Enterprise Edition » Apps, under the terms set forth in 10 Appendix A: Konvergo ERP Enterprise Edition License and the conditions restricted under this Agreement.

 In addition, ODOO grants PARTNER free access to the ODOO.SH platform for